COBOL-DEVELOPMENT/SYSTEM-DOCS/3. Data Dictionary/README.md

+Note on Data Design:

+To ensure data integrity and minimize redundancy, only code values are stored in the databases.

+All descriptions for display purposes are retrieved from the Code Book via lookup/join operations.

+Database Overview:

 1. Applicant Information - The insurance applicant information for applying the policy.

 2. Reject Customer D/B: The Underwriting department rejected to issue the policy, the database stores refused customer information.